 The Mathematics program is organized to ensure the incremental development of each skill.
 Place value, computational skills, fractions, decimals, ratios, percent, geometric properties, number theory, measurement, statistics, graphing and probability are some of the areas covered.
 Emphasis is placed on the importance of process, format, analytical thinking and sequencing in daily work.
 Students complete drill work and problem solving and are able to work above grade level or receive additional assistance if needed.

-In French, students read a wide variety of materials, appropriate to their age level.
+MGA students will read a wide variety of materials, appropriate to their age level.
 They develop strong oral communication skills and explore further aspects of the written language, including grammar.

 Education in the Arts is essential to a student’s intellectual, social, physical and emotional growth.
 Our Visual Arts program includes the traditional fine arts of drawing, painting and sculpting.
 Students learn to analyze and appreciate art work from various historical periods and styles.

-In Music, the guitar is studied and students continue to grow in their appreciation of music.
+The guitar will be studied and students continue to grow in their appreciation of music.
 They learn musical notation and theory and are given the opportunity to perform at school concerts.

-Drama skills are encouraged as each class prepares presentations for the school assemblies.
+Drama skills are encouraged as each class continues to prepare presentations for varying school assemblies.
 Two high level drama productions are performed each year, one at Christmas and one in the Spring.
 Highly qualified, specialty teachers help the students to develop their acting, singing, dancing and production skills.